“Velloa, from now on, whilst in that body you shall be called Vain.” Father proclaimed.

 “Why the hell does an otome have this kind of gameplay?!”
 My friend and I exclaimed.
 The game’s RPG element was actually pretty good too.
 Hiding this precious gem in a typical otome game?!
 What the fuck were the game-makers thinking?!

 Once we had finally gotten Vain to appear, the typical otome game format came back and I gave back the controls to my otome game master friend.
 With the fiery glint in her eyes reappearing she promised for both our sakes that she would conquer him, by now I had realized that I was completely swept into her flow.
-Alas, no matter what the conversation offered, Vain stayed elusive and with the words “Why?” coming out of the MC’s dialogue, Vain gave his signature smirk from the anime and the famous words, “How naïve.”
+Alas, no matter what the conversation offered, Vain stayed elusive; and with the words “Why?” coming out of the MC’s dialogue, Vain gave his signature smirk from the anime and the famous words, “How naïve.”
 Then the RPG game element kicked in again with Vain being the last boss.

-With a grunt of frustration, I was handed the controls once again, but the first thing I had noticed was that I could not see Vain’s health bar; it should have appeared just above his night blue hair like the characters I was controlling.
+With a grunt of frustration from my friend, I was handed the controls once again, but the first thing I had noticed was that I could not see Vain’s health bar; it should have appeared just above his night blue hair like the characters I was controlling.
 After twenty or so minutes of trying to defeat Vain, the CG for the main characters’ last all-out attack played; but instead of cutting just before the attack hits (like the anime), Vain takes the hit and comes out unscathed!
 Not only were the main characters shocked but the players too!

 Vain’s dialogue came up, “Ridiculous.
 I was told that there would be a powerful light magic user here, but it turns out that this was a waste of time.”
 He then launched an incredibly powerful darkness attack which rendered the main characters immobile and kneeling in pain on the ground.